Hugo Award FAQ

 How are the results decided?

-Why do you have that complicated two-stage system?
+Why do you have a two-stage system?

 Hundreds and hundreds of science fiction and fantasy works are published each year.
 No one, not even the top reviewers in the field, can possibly read/see all of them.
 Other awards limit the field by restricting themselves to works of certain types (e.g. only fantasy), or by type of work (e.g. only books), or by where they are published, or by the nationality of the author.
 The Hugos attempt to cover the whole field.
 The voting system explicitly accepts that no one can have seen/read everything.
-It relies on the fact that many people participate to find the five works that are most popular (that is have been seen/read and enjoyed by most people), and then there is a run-off between them in the final ballot.
+It relies on the fact that many people participate to find the works that are most popular (that is have been seen/read and enjoyed by most people), and then there is a run-off between them in the final ballot.

 Who can nominate and vote?